Luke Fickell

-Luke Joseph Fickell (born August 18, 1973) is an American football coach and former player.
-He is the current head coach of the Wisconsin Badgers.
-Previously he was the head football coach at the University of Cincinnati, a position he has held from 2016 season to November 2022.
+Luke Joseph Fickell (born August 18, 1973) is an American college football coach and former player.
+He is the head football coach for the University of Wisconsin–Madison, a position he has held since 2023.
+Previously he was the head coach at the University of Cincinnati, a position he held from 2016 through 2022.
 Fickell played college football as a nose guard at Ohio State University from 1993 to 1996 and then was an assistant coach for the Buckeyes.
 He was interim head coach at Ohio State for the entire 2011 season.

 Playing career

 Fickell started his playing career at St. Francis DeSales High School, where he was a two-time first-team All-Ohio defensive tackle as well as a three-time state champion in wrestling.
 After redshirting for the Buckeyes in 1992, Fickell was a standout defensive player, making a school-record 50 consecutive starts at the nose guard position from 1993 to 1996.
 In his freshman year, he lined up next to Dan Wilkinson.
 Despite having a torn pectoral muscle, Fickell started the 1997 Rose Bowl, making two tackles in the Buckeyes' victory over Arizona State.
 After graduating from Ohio State in 1997, Fickell signed as an undrafted free agent with the New Orleans Saints of the National Football League (NFL).
 After tearing his ACL, he spent the remainder of the season on the injured reserve list and was later released by the team.